 Career Outlook and Salary Information

-From 2014 until 2024, sales managers could see employment increase by 5%, according to the U.S. Bureau of Labor Statistics (BLS), and purchasing agents are unlikely to see change in employment.
-Median annual earnings for sales managers were $113,860, the BLS reported in May 2015.
-That same year, the BLS found that purchasing agents, except those who purchase wholesale, retail and farm products, earned a median annual wage of $62,220.
+From 2018 until 2028, sales managers could see employment increase by 5%, according to the U.S. Bureau of Labor Statistics (BLS), and purchasing managers are expected to grow by 4%.
+Median annual earnings for sales managers were $124,220, the BLS reported in May 2018.
+That same year, the BLS found that purchasing agents, except those who purchase wholesale, retail and farm products, earned a median annual wage of $118,940.

 Upon graduation, students may choose to pursue a bachelor's degree in small business management and entrepreneurship.
 Degree programs at the bachelor's level provide students with in-depth courses covering entrepreneurial expertise, economics, advanced marketing techniques and international business.
 At the graduate level, students may choose to pursue a Master of Business Administration (MBA).
 An MBA with a concentration in management is an option for students who wish to continue entrepreneurial studies.